seqeralabs/xpack-amzn/README.md

     ```
     plugins {
-      id 'xpack-amzn@1.3.1'
+      id 'xpack-amzn@1.5.0'
     }
     ```

 The number after `@` character represents the plugin version.
-Make sure to use a version matching your Nextflow version according the compatibility table in the following section.
+Make sure to use a version matching your Nextflow version according to the compatibility table in the following section.

 3. Follow the [documentation](docs.md) for configure feature specific settings (optional).